States/ruipereira.github.io/_pages/about.md

 **Green Software** - analyzing and optimizing the energy consumption of software systems; targeting the lack of knowledge and tools which programmers currently have access to.

-**Humanized Software Systems** - improving the usability and human interaction of programs; closing the gap between programmers and end-users (spreadsheet usage, data science, visual programming);
+**Humanized Software Systems** - improving the usability and human interaction of programs; closing the gap between programmers and end-users (low-code, spreadsheet usage, data science, visual programming);